 • Personal Documents and Valuables - Leave those with someone you trust.
 You can focus on healing and not protecting your valuables.

-• Electronics (besides your phone) - You will not have use for them in the hospital.
+• Electronics (besides your phone) - You will not have time to use them in the hospital.

 • Large Bags – Save those for your next vacation.